pyca/cryptography/docs/x509/reference.rst

     .. versionadded:: 1.2

-    The CRL number is a non-critical CRL extension that conveys a monotonically increasing sequence number for a given CRL scope and CRL issuer.
-This extension allows users to easily determine when a particular CRL supersedes another CRL. :rfc:`5280` requires that this extension be present in conforming CRLs.
+    The CRL number is a CRL extension that conveys a monotonically increasing sequence number for a given CRL scope and CRL issuer.
+This extension allows users to easily determine when a particular CRL supersedes another CRL.
+    :rfc:`5280` requires that this extension be present in conforming CRLs.

     .. attribute:: oid